 The Most Favorite Path in The Enterprise World

 Today the most popular path of least resistance is to infiltrate the enterprise via exploiting human weaknesses.
 Usually in the form of minimal online trust building where the target employee is eventually set to activate a malicious piece of code by opening an email attachment for example.
 The software stack employees have on their computers is quite standard in most organizations: mostly MS-Windows operating systems; the same document processing applications as well as the highly popular web browsers.
-This stack is easily replicated at the attacker’s environment used for finding potential points of infiltration in the form of un-patched vulnerabilities.
+This stack is easily replicated at the attacker’s environment used for finding potential points of infiltration in the form of unpatched vulnerabilities.
 The easiest way to find a target vulnerability is to review the most recent vulnerabilities uncovered by others and reported as CVEs.
-There is a window of opportunity for attackers in between the time the public is made aware of the existence of a new vulnerability and the actual time an organization patches the vulnerable software.
+There is a window of opportunity for attackers between the time the public is made aware of the existence of a new vulnerability and the actual time an organization patches the vulnerable software.
 Some statistics say that within many organizations this time window of opportunity can be stretched into months as rolling out patches across an enterprise is painful and slow.
 Attackers that want to really fly below the radar and reach high success ratios for their attacks search for zero-day vulnerabilities or just buy them somewhere.
-Finding a zero-day is possible as software has become overly complex with many different technologies embedded in products which eventually increase the chances for vulnerabilities to exist – the patient and persistent attacker will always find its zero-day.
+Finding a zero-day is possible as software has become overly complex with many different technologies embedded in products which eventually increase the chances for vulnerabilities to exist – the patient and the persistent attacker will always find its zero-day.
 Once an attacker acquires that special exploit code then the easier part of the attack path comes into play – the part where the attacker finds a person in the organization that will open such malicious document.
 This method of operation is in magnitude easier vs. learning in details the organization internal structures and finding vulnerabilities in proprietary systems such as routers and server applications where the access to their technology is not straightforward.
-In recent WannaCry attack we have witnessed an even easier path to enter an organization using a weakness in enterprise computers that have an open network vulnerability that can be exploited from the outside without human intervention.
+In the recent WannaCry attack, we have witnessed an even easier path to enter an organization using a weakness in enterprise computers that have an open network vulnerability that can be exploited from the outside without human intervention.